-This is a dead cheap Orange Pi One ($9.99 and $13.64 with shipping) will act as MacIP gateway for your old macintosh computers.
+This is a dead cheap Orange Pi One (around $20) will act as MacIP gateway for your old macintosh computers.
 In the old days you had to have a serious router. f.i a FastPath to get on the Internet.
 Now this tiny “all in one computer”, a so called SoC, can do the trick.

 This device has some extra’s like proxies for old browsers, ssl for old email, text browsing and AFP filesharing over DDP.
 Plain old AppleTalk file sharing